 Check our special men’s boots buying guide after the list to see exactly what you should pay attention to shopping for your next pair of boots online.

 Ready to bring the necessary rock ‘n’ roll to your daily routine, Chelsea boots are a versatile style that can be worn throughout the year and to almost every event.
 Sitting nonchalantly somewhere between casual and formal, classically cool Chelsea boots are elegant and easygoing with their slip-on, slip-off style, and refined silhouette.
 Typically featuring elasticated side panels and available in both suede and leather, they’ve found favor among a few celebrities too, including The Beatles.

 Axel Arigato Chelsea Boot

 We can’t get enough of Swedish brand Axel Arigato’s sustainably crafted sneakers and now these Chelsea boots have shot straight to the top of our to-buy list too.
 They’re made from premium suede with a subtle yet high-impact Arigato gold stamp on the heel.
 The round toe and a pull-on loop mimic the classic Chelsea boot silhouette and the sole has a thread pattern for added traction on wet streets.
 Also available in glossy leather.

 Best for: A restrained style that still has classic rocker edge.

 Oliver Cabell Suede Chelsea Boot

 We already knew Oliver Cabell made great sneakers and so we weren’t that surprised when we discovered that the footwear brand also creates rather covetable Chelsea boots for men.
 This pair of boots is made from soft split suede from Venice and has a custom Italian crepe sole.
-The footbed consists of vegetable tanned leather with a removable moulded insole.
+The footbed consists of vegetable-tanned leather with a removable molded insole.

 Best for: Butter-soft sophistication for the suavest of modern gents.